kamekazz/DataWasher/README.md

 Users can record labor assignments linked to an existing work type.
 Each entry stores the job name and how many people are assigned.
 Use the **Labor** page from the navigation bar to create, edit or delete entries.

+## Staged inventory

+Keep track of pallets or bins currently sitting on the warehouse floor.
+Each entry stores the product name, quantity and the job it is associated with.
+Use the **Staged Inventory** page to record, update or remove these items.